What to do when your car insurance is canceled for a missed payment

 - Increased rates: When you purchase a new policy, your rate might be much higher than it was before due to having a lapse in coverage.

-- Fines from the DMV: Car insurance is legally required in almost every state, so it is possible that you could receive a fine from the DMV for having a lapse in coverage.
+- Fines from the Department of Motor Vehicles (DMV): Car insurance is required to drive legally in almost every state, so it is possible that you could receive a fine from the DMV for having a lapse in coverage.

 - License/registration suspension: If you get caught driving without valid insurance, it is highly likely that your driver’s license and registration will get suspended until you can show updated proof of coverage.